Skip to content

 A myopia management exam includes more than a standard eye exam.
 During your child’s visit to our Troy eye clinic, we assess:

-These measurements help us understand how quickly myopia is progressing and which myopia control options may be most effective.
+These measurements show how quickly myopia is progressing and which treatment options may be most effective.

 We also discuss daily habits such as screen use, reading time, and outdoor activity.
 For many local families, that includes time spent at places like Duke Park, school activities, and youth sports around Troy.
-Based on our findings, we create a customized plan to help slow, or ven stop, your child’s myopia progression.
+Based on our findings, we create a treatment plan to slow or stop myopia progression.
 Families looking for pediatric eye care for nearsightedness in the Troy area can expect clear guidance and ongoing monitoring.

 The Role of Parents in Successful Myopia Control

 Parents play an important role in successful myopia management.
-Consistency with treatment plans helps ensure the best results, whether that involves daily atropine drops, contact lens care, or wearing prescribed glasses as directed.
+Consistency with treatment plans supports strong results, including daily atropine drops, contact lens care, or wearing prescribed glasses as directed.
 Encouraging outdoor play, such as family time at local parks or walking around downtown Troy, can also support myopia control.

 Regular follow-up visits allow us to track progress and make adjustments when needed.
 Clear communication between parents, children, and our Troy eye care team helps keep treatment effective.
 Pediatric eye care for nearsightedness works best when families stay engaged and informed.
 Your involvement can help slow the progression of nearsightedness and support your child’s long-term vision health.